-The rate of flow of electrons in a conductor is known as an electric current.
+We can define electric current as the rate of flow of electrons in a conductor.
 The protons are tightly packed inside the nucleus of an atom whereas electrons in the outer shells orbits around the nucleus.
 Since electrons are loosely held by the nucleus, they are able to travel freely within the limits of the body.
 The SI Unit of electric current is the Ampere.

 Imagine an iron beam with a rectangular cross-section.
 Consider one single frame in this beam.
 Let’s visualize the flow of electrons inside the beam.
 Let’s consider the electron flow from the right to the left as Qnegative and flow from left to the right as Qpositive .
 The total resultant electrical current through the frame in the time interval ‘t’ is Qnet=Qpositive–Qnegative .
 Electric current is nothing net charge through the frame divided by the time interval.